Six Ways to Stop Plastic Pollution Madness

 4. Setting Up a Plastic-Free Household

-Going plastic-free may seem impossible, but it’s really not that hard.
-Whenever you select items for your home, whether furniture, utensils, decor or more, look for items that are stainless-steel, ceramic, cotton, recyclable or made from recycled materials.
+Going plastic-free may seem impossible, but it’s not that hard.
+Whenever you select items for your home, whether furniture, utensils, decor, or more, look for things that are stainless steel, ceramic, cotton, recyclable, or made from recycled materials.

 5. Say No To Straws